 If the 9B updates are repealed via Rep. Gosar’s House bill, the Park Service would revert back to the outdated rules from 1978.
 The 319 wells would become exempt from badly needed safety upgrades, taxpayers would remain on the hook for millions of dollars in cleanup costs, law enforcement would not have the authority to enforce safety compliance, and the Park Service could not charge drillers for damaging national park lands.
 The 1978 rules badly needed updating, and it took seven years to get the updates right.
 These updated rules are beneficial for national parks and should not be repealed.

 What can I do about it?

 Let Interior Secretary Zinke and the cosponsors of the House bill know that you are opposed to weakening safety standards for oil and gas drilling within national parks.
-Tweet using the handles above, contact your representatives through our action alert or call them using our congressional lookup.
+Tweet using the handles above or call your representatives using our congressional lookup.

 About the author

 Nicholas Lund Senior Manager, Landscape Conservation Program

 As Senior Manager for the Landscape Conservation Program, Nick focuses his efforts on oil and gas activities in and around our national parks.
 In his spare time, Nick writes silly things about birds for TheBirdist.com, Audubon, and Slate.